microsoft/ipe/docs/usage/index.md

 placed early in the file to ensure that these rules are evaluated before as rule with "action=ALLOW" is hit.

-IPE policy is designed to be forward compatible and backwards compatible, thus any failure to parse a rule will result in the line being ignored, and a warning being emitted.
-If backwards compatibility is not required, the kernel command line parameter and sysctl, `ipe.strict_parse` can be enabled, which will cause these warnings to be fatal.
+Any unrecognized syntax in the policy will result in a fatal error to parse the policy.
 IPE policy supports comments.
 The character '#' will function as a  comment, ignoring all characters to the right of '#' until the newline.

 The default behavior of IPE evaluations can also be expressed in policy, through the `DEFAULT` statement.
 This can be done at a global level, or